Breaking the Cube: A Perspective on Women, Life, Freedom

 Run-ins with the morality police are not only anxiety-provoking but can be life-threatening for women.
 Pantea’s visit to Iran in 2016, almost prevented her from leaving the country.
 Pantea wore clothing to the airport the morality police deemed “Too tight” and was kept in a room and questioned for more than 30 minutes.
 The female officer refused to release Pantea despite her superior’s orders.
 After a shouting match, the officer decided to follow directions and release her.
 She has not been back to Iran since.

 Karimi’s latest exhibition is not the first acknowledgment of Iran’s current events.
 Naked Cube was a dedication to Iranian women, girls, and her cousin, Sadaf attacked by the morality police in Shiraz, Iran October 9th.
 On October 6th, Pantea Karimi sporadically filmed her friend cutting her hair and donating it for her artwork.
-The video organically grew across multiple platforms and has reportedly generated 2 million views.
-The message has superseded the borders of Iran, despite the government shutting the internet down.
-In hopes of silencing protesters, it seems the power play has only brought Iran more attention.
-Protestors are fighting for change even if it means being jailed or a final consequence.
-MSN has reported,” The women-led protests persist despite the bloody government crackdown that has killed more than 300 people, including 41 minors, according to estimates from Oslo-based Iran Human Rights organization.”

 Read full article